nmshd/documentation/_includes/scenarios/integrate/faq.md

 A description of enmeshed can be found on the [main page]({% link index.md %}#what-is-enmeshed)

-# technical questions
+# Technical Questions

-## when i scan the qr i get the error: "error.relationshipTemplateProcessedModule.raltionshipTemplateNotSupported"
+## When I scan the QR I get the error: "error.relationshipTemplateProcessedModule.raltionshipTemplateNotSupported"

-The wrapper [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) around the items in the RealtionshipTemplate has been forgotten.
-If the Template is intended for a User of the enmeshed App, RelationshipTemplateContent has to be used.
+It seems the wrapper [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) around the RequestItems in the RelationshipTemplate is missing.
+If the Template is intended for a User of the enmeshed App (which is the primary use-case), the wrapper RelationshipTemplateContent has to be used.